agarzola/bustime/.gitdown/requests/endpoint.md

     console.log(JSON.stringify(result, null, 2));
 });
 ```
 Where `result` is an object with a `prd` property containing an array of predictions, and an `error` property containing an array of errors.
 It may contain both properties, particularly when multiple routes or stops are sent in the query.
-If only one prediction or error object is returned, it is a direct child of the `prd` or `error` property (i.e. not an array).

 Request object properties are:
 - `stpid`: stop ID(s).
 Can be an Integer or String.
 May include multiple, comma-delimited stop numbers as a string (e.g. `'897,899'`)